gerd-moellmann/emacs-with-cl-packages/README.md

 - `New Frame` Dock Menu Item
 - Take care to avoid crashes when selecting fonts from the system font panel.
 - Prevent zombie "Emacs Web Content" processes on SVG load, restoring normal WebView SVG rendering for MacOS v14+.
+- For non-RSVG display of SVG images (e.g. the default for `image-mode` you get when `C-x C-f` an SVG image), revert to the non-JS version of WebKit SVG rendering for OS >=14.
+This is faster and prevents "rogue" processes.
+It's recommended to build with RSVG (it is enabled by default if the `librsvg2` library is found during build).

 ## Notes